lukasborges/getterAndSetterVerifier/README.md

 ### Simple Class

 Usually you only need call the static method "forClass" with class that you desire to test.
 Then, you need call the method "verify()".
-This example work well if the class is a JavaBean implemetation.
+This example works well if the class is a JavaBean implemetation.

 ```java
     GetterAndSetterVerifier.forClass(Foo.class).verify();